Neomycin,Polymyxin B Sulfates and Hydrocortisone Prescribing Information

 If preferred, a cotton wick may be inserted into the canal and then the cotton may be saturated with the solution.
 This wick should be kept moist by adding further solution every 4 hours.
 The wick should be replaced at least once every 24 hours.

-- Prystowsky SD, Allen AM, Smith RW, Nonomura JH, Odum RB, Akers WA.
-Allergic contact hypersensitivity to nickel, neomycin, ethylenediamine, and benzocaine: relationships between age, sex, history of exposure, and reactivity to standard patch tests and use tests in general population.
-Arch Dermatol 1979; 115:959-962.
+3. Prystowsky SD, Allen AM, Smith RW, Nonomura JH, Odum RB, Akers WA.
+Allergic contact hypersensitivity to nickel, neomycin, ethylenediamine, and benzocaine: relationships between age, sex, history of exposure, and reactivity to standard patch tests and use tests in a general population.
+Arch Dermatol.
+1979; 115:959-962.

 Bausch & Lomb Incorporated